How to deploy DMG apps on macOS devices using Intune

-DMG app is disk image file which with extension .dmg.
-This type of application will contain one or more applications (.app file) which you can deploy on macOS devices.
+A DMG (Disk Image) app is packaged within a disk image file with the extension .dmg.
+This format typically contains one or more individual applications in the form of .app files, which can be deployed on macOS devices.

 Click on blue folder Icon to browse to googlechrome.dmg file

-In the requirements tab, select Minimum operating system as a condition for application installation.
-As all of my organization’s devices are on macOS Ventura 13.0.
-I will be selecting this option.
+• Requirements: Select Minimum operating system as a condition for application installation.
 Click on Next to proceed.

-In the Detection rules tab, Select Ignore app version to Yes or No based on below criteria:
+• Detection rules: Select Ignore app version to Yes or No based on the below criteria:

-• Select Ignore app version = Yes If you want to app to be Installed when its not found on the target device.
-If the app is already there but the version number is different, it will be ignored and app will not be deployed.
+• Select Ignore app version = Yes if you want the app installed when it’s not found on the target device.
+If the app is already there, but the version number is different, it will be ignored, and the app will not be deployed.

-• Select Ignore app version = No If you want to app to be Installed when its not found on the target device or the app version you are deploying is different than the one already Installed on the target device.
+• Select Ignore app version = No if you want the app to be installed when it is not found on the target device or if the app version you are deploying differs from the one already installed on the target device.

-Generally when you are deploying a self updating application like Google chrome or Zoom, you should select Ignore the app version to Yes.
+In general, when deploying a self-updating application such as Google Chrome or Zoom, you should set Ignore the app version to Yes.

-In the Included apps section, Provide App bundle ID (CFBundleIdentifier) and App version (CFBundleShortVersionString) information of the app.
-To find CFBundleIdentifier and CFBundleShortVersionString information, you can Install Google chrome dmg file (the same file you are deploying via Intune) on a test mac device and then use below commands on macOS terminal to find this info:
+In the Included apps section, provide the App bundle ID (CFBundleIdentifier) and the App version (CFBundleShortVersionString) information for the app.
+To retrieve these details, Install the Google Chrome DMG file (the same one you intend to deploy via Intune) on a test Mac device and then use the following commands in the macOS terminal to obtain this information:

 defaults read /Applications/Google\ Chrome.app/Contents/Info CFBundleIdentifier